apereo/cas/docs/cas-server-documentation/webflow/Webflow-Customization.md

 Spring Web Flow presents CAS with a pluggable architecture where custom actions, views and decisions may be injected into the flow to account for additional use cases and processes.
-Note that <strong>to customize the webflow, one must possess a reasonable level of understanding of the webflow's internals and injection policies</strong>.
+Note that <strong>to customize the webflow, one must possess a reasonable level of understanding of the webflow internals and injection policies</strong>.
 The intention of this document is NOT to describe Spring Web Flow, but merely to demonstrate how the framework is used by CAS to carry out various aspects of the protocol and business logic execution.